About

 Helpmann Award nomination – Best Female Actor in a Supporting Role in a Play: Michaela Cantwell (Honk if You Are Jesus)

-Adelaide Theatre Guide ‘Curtain Call’ Award winner – Best Show Comedy: Honk if You Are Jesus
+Adelaide Theatre Guide ‘Curtain Call’ Award winner – Best Show Comedy: Honk if You Are Jesus2005

 Helpmann Award nomination – Best Male Actor in a Play: William Zappa (Death of a Salesman)